 Erin Dodson – Artist Statement

-My photo-based work deals with concurrent realities, distorted memory, and unknowability.
-I do not aim to document facts, but to use the tools of photography and video to rearrange the true stuff of the world into archetypal or cosmological narratives.
+My work acknowledges the qualities of memory and history that leave information partly obscured, unable to be seen directly.
+I do not aim to document facts, but to use the tools of photography to rearrange the existing stuff of the world into narratives.

 In my day job, I am the Assistant Curator at the Hallmark Art Collection.